Networks with asymmetric inputs: lattice of synchrony subspaces: Preliminary definitions and results

+We have then the result of \cite{GST05} that relates the synchrony spaces of a network with the balanced equivalence relations on the set of cells of the network.

+\begin{thm}[\cite{GST05} Theorem 4.3] Consider a network $\NN$, an equivalence relation $\bowtie$ on the network set of cells $\CC$ and a choice $P$ of the total phase space.
+We have that, $\Delta_{\bowtie}$ is a synchrony subspace if and only if $\bowtie$ is balanced. \end{thm}

-Following Golubitsky~\etal~\cite{GST05}, we can visualize graphically a synchrony subspace for a network by a {\em balanced colouring} of the cells of the network.
-More concretely, and for the specific case of coupled cell networks with asymmetric inputs, if we colour the cells of the network such that cells that are synchronized have the same colour then, for each edge-type, cells with a same colour receive their input connection of that edge-type from cells of a same colour.
+Following Golubitsky~\etal~\cite{GST05}, we can visualize graphically a balanced equivalence relation, and so a synchrony subspace, for a network by a {\em balanced colouring} of the cells of the network.
+More concretely, given an equivalence relation on the network set of cells, if we colour the cells such that cells in the same class have the same colour then the equivalence relation is balanced if and only if, taking any two colours $r_1$ and $r_2$, for each edge-type, all cells with colour $r_1$ receive the same number of input edges of that type from the cells of colour $r_2$.
+For the specific case of networks with asymmetric inputs, the colouring is balanced if and only if, for each edge-type, cells with a same colour receive their input connection of that edge-type from cells of a same colour.

 Theorem 5.2 of Golubitsky~\etal~\cite{GST05} shows that, associated to every synchrony subspace of a network $\NN$ there is always a network $Q$, called the {\em quotient network}, such that the restrictions of the admissible vector fields for $\NN$ to the synchrony subspace are the admissible vector fields of the quotient network $Q$.
 Given a synchrony subspace of $\NN$ and the corresponding balanced colouring, the quotient network $Q$ is obtained by the identification of the cells with the same colour (the cells that are synchronized) and projection of the edges, preserving the cell types and the edge types.
 For a more formal definition of quotient network, see Golubitsky~\etal~\cite{GST05}.